Doremi residency, Coniston, Cumbria. Hosts The Coniston Institute & Grizedale arts

-During this week long residency in Coniston I set-up a clay workshop where I cast a number of household objects collected from people living locally.
-The collecting of objects was an opportunity to start a conversation.
+During this week long residency in Coniston I set-up a clay workshop in the community hall where I cast a number of household objects collected from people living locally.
+The collecting of objects was an opportunity to start a conversation around roots and belonging.
 From these conversations I became familiar with the Herdwick sheep and the term ‘Hefted’, used to describe how the Herdwicks are rooted to a particular patch of land.
 One lady I spoke with described her sense of belonging to Coniston as being ‘Heafed like sheep to the fell’.
-The opposite of being ‘Hefted’ to the land is ‘Incomer’ used to describe someone that has come to live in a place but did not grow up there.
+The opposite of being ‘Hefted’ to the land is ‘Incomer’ used by many locals to describe someone that has come to live in a place but did not grow up there.

 The origin of the sheep is uncertain but they may have been introduced by Norse-Irish settlers in the 10th & 11th century or derived from animals introduced by Neolithic or Bronze age herdsmen.
 In this respect the Herdwick sheep speak of a long history of migration that is carried into local dialect and customs while also reflecting something of the transition from migrant to settler, from incomer to hefted.